Tethered Lines of Times

 From before his diagnosis to the present, this book contains the complete poems of excerpts found in his memoir, Later.
 I Learned.

-Poems of life, loss, health and sickness, nature, love and laughter.
+Poems of life, loss, health, sickness, nature, love and laughter.

 Sign up to receive notification of availability.